zerotypic/kahlo/README.md

 If you want to use the signature parsers for Android and JEB, you need `pyparsing`.

+## TODO

+* Function hooking framework
+* Better documentation, especially of the API
+* More signature schemes

 ## License

 GNU General Public License v3.0